magahr/Rutas_de_Desarrollo/NestPlatzi/platzi-store/README_MIO_Platzi_02.md

-git commit - m "02-10-2024 Updating the repo" git commit -m "25-10-2024 Changing the repo to another farder in fospuca" git commit -m "10-02-2025 Changing the repo to another farder in fospuca" git commit -m "11-02-2025 Changing the repo to another farder in fospuca, coure 9/23"
+git commit - m "02-10-2024 Updating the repo" git commit -m "25-10-2024 Changing the repo to another farder in fospuca" git commit -m "10-02-2025 Changing the repo to another farder in fospuca" git commit -m "11-02-2025 Changing the repo to another farder in fospuca, course 9/23"